Brown Lines or Dark Spots in 3D Prints? How to Fix

 Even though a few of your prints will come out completely fine, some of them may be tainted with brown lines, dark spots or strange residue which ends up ruining your prints.
 This section will look into the underlying causes as to why this happens.

-There is one main reason why you’ll get these kind of imperfections in your prints and a few other possible reasons.
+There is one main reason why you’ll get these kinds of imperfections in your prints and a few other possible reasons.

 The first and most common reason is your nozzle temperature is too high, especially when printing with a sticky material like PETG.